 Don’t miss out on the appointment by asking for it too early!
 Get in the game first.
 This is a LinkedIn InMail best practice.
 This also works on standard email too.

 If you’re not getting response, you’re probably not keeping it brief, blunt and basic.
 Use the below template style checklist.
 Make sure each email you draft passes the 3B’s test before you press send.
-If you’d like a more specific template here are 7 effective InMail templates for sales.

 Be careful to not ask for too much, too fast.
 For example, refrain from: